mnr/writing-wip/emdr astro/whois/whois Rome IV.md

 The radiation from the flare burned out all electronics.
 Nakamura survived by improvising a heater and life support systems, but remained in darkness while waiting three months for a rescue mission.

 Rome IV's electronics were burned out, leaving it dead in orbit above Venus.
 Kaniela spent months with a dying crew - then a dead crew.
 Then a dark ship with no communication.
 The only communication was the rescue ship pounding on the airlock.

-Astronauts aboard Rome IV included:

--   Kaniela Nakamura - Research Specialist, training to become Mission Commander.
-Assumed command of Rome IV when Dietrich died of radiation poisoning.
-Nakamura is the only survivor of the Rome IV incident.

--   Louie Neuman - Engineering, Communications, and Maintenance

--   Ellen Dietrich - Command

--   Millie Toussaint - Navigation

--   Mark Bixby - Medical